mbgg/public/infrastructure/trax_installation/installation.md

 ## first configurations

-check that you have `/etc/network/interfaces` as in configuration
+check that you have `/etc/network/interfaces` as in configuration (at this moment, we only need access to internet)

 in our case:
 ```